Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 Note that the actual implementation of the tests is hidden because it's not relevant to the fact that they're functional.
-What matters is that the tests and their structure is driven by the software requirements, while their scope can theoretically range anywhere from end-to-end to even unit level.
+What matters is that the tests and their structure are driven by the software requirements, while their scope can theoretically range anywhere from end-to-end to even unit level.

 Naming tests in accordance to specifications rather than classes has an additional advantage of removing that unnecessary coupling.
 Now, if we decide to rename `SolarCalculator` to something else or move it to a different directory, the test names won't need to be updated to reflect that.

-This structure is very useful in highlighting what's really important, while leaving irrelevant details out.
-As another example, here is how the test suite is organized in [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores are replaced with spaces by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):
+By adhering to this structure, our test suite will effectively take form of a living documentation.
+For example, this is how the test suite is organized in [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores are replaced with spaces by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):

 ![Functional tests used for CliWrap](CliWrap-functional-tests.png)